 My newest obsession and possibly the best invention ever are the Stasher Silicone Bags.
-They are reusable, microwavable, heat resistant, you can even do sous-vide cooking with them.
+They are reusable, microwavable, and heat resistant.
+You can even do sous-vide cooking with them.
 Of course, they are excellent for food storage.
-They are easy to wash.
-I do it both by hand or in the dishwasher.
+They are easy to wash, and I do it both by hand or in the dishwasher.

-I have ten of them, three different sizes in white, blue and some pink and green and I can’t wait to get more.
-The only downside is that they are quite pricey, but they are totally worth it.
-You can buy them on Amazon (click on the picture below), I think you might also be able to find them in Target and Whole Foods.
+I have ten of them, three different sizes in white, blue and some pink and green, and I can’t wait to get more.
+The only downside is that they are pretty pricey, but they are worth it.
+You can buy them on Amazon (click on the picture below).
+I think you might also be able to find them in Target and Whole Foods.

 One more great invention I got to use recently is these SOUPER CUBES, made of silicone, with a protective lid.
-You can portion and freeze soups or other prepared meals.
-They are amazing and I highly recommend them.
+You can portion and freeze soups or other prepared meals, and they are amazing and I highly recommend them.
 You can buy them directly from Souper Cubes’ website.

 2. Replace the single-use plastic produce bags that are free to grab in grocery stores with cotton bags

-You will save so many bags and reduce your plastic waste dramatically just by doing this.
+You will save so many bags and dramatically reduce your plastic packaging waste by doing this.
 Additionally, buy reusable bags from the store and use them every time you go shopping.
-I have two reusable bags from Whole Foods and I use them everywhere.
+I have two reusable bags from Whole Foods, and I use them everywhere.

 One million plastic bags are used every minute.
 500.000 billion disposable plastic bags are use worldwide each year.
 It takes 1,000 years for a plastic bag to degrade.

 Organic cotton produce bags

 I also have a set of organic cotton produce bags made by a small family business (Asmallfish).
-They are machine washable, can be used for bread, produce, even fridge storage.
-I always take a few with me in the bag when I go to the grocery store.
-They are inexpensive and of great quality.
+They are machine washable and can be used for bread, produce, and even fridge storage.
+I always take a few with me in the bag when I go to grocery stores.
+They are inexpensive and of excellent quality.
 I got them on Amazon: